veraison/docs/musings/intel-tdx-attestation.md

 The Get PCK Certificates API allows requesting PCK Certificates for all configured TCB Levels for a given platform using the given Platform Identifier or a Platform Manifest

+- Download Certificate Revocation List (CRL) using the Get Revocation List API Identify the CA that issued the requested CRL.
+Allowed values are "processor" or "platform"

 - Get TDX TCB information:
 Retrieve TDX TCB information for a given FMSPC.
 The identifier FMSPC can be obtained from the retrieved PCK Certificate